PEO at a glance

 We produce a wide range of printed resources for teachers, students and the general public.

-Even if a school can't travel to Canberra to visit us at Parliament House, we can deliver a program in their classroom via video conferencing.
-In 2019, 1225 primary and secondary students participated in 55 video conferencing programs.
+Even if a school can't travel to Canberra to visit us at Parliament House, we can deliver a digital program in the classroom.
+In 2024, 10,205 primary and secondary students and 570 teachers participated in 439 digital programs.

 Support for senators and members